lgarreta/EcuapassDocs2-dev/README.md

 - Custom user management

 ## LOG
+Aut/16: r0.501: Redesigned to use onCommandFunctions in POST and GET.
 Aug/11: Working Manifiesto optionsView (.., cartaporte)
 Aug/06: Reorganizing code for menus.
 Menus uses only one function.
 POST request to GET request.